Mesabloo/hm-defense/core/assets/README.md

         ┆
         └── Wpn_EnMissile.wav
 ```
-All assets that are willing to extract are located in the `Payload/MachDefense.app` folder.
+All assets we are willing to extract are located in the `Payload/MachDefense.app` folder.

 ### Extracting images and sounds